SVss/Halstead-Metrix/README.md

 # Halstead-Metrix
-Halstead metrics for Pascal in C++
+Halstead metrics for Pascal in C++,
 environment: Qt Creator